2nd Update: Theresa Corley: Murdered on the Way Home Nov 20, 2015 13:20:22 GMT -5

 Theresa Corley: Murdered on the Way Home

-BELLINGHAM, Mass. – A brutal murder has haunted a Bellingham family and baffled state police investigators for almost 40 years.
-A teenaged girl trying to get home was found murdered on the side of the road.
+A brutal murder has haunted a family in Bellingham, Mass., and baffled state police investigators for almost 40 years.
+A teenage girl trying to get home was found murdered on the side of the road.
 Now, Theresa Corley’s family is renewing its search for justice for the unimaginable violence that took her life.

 On Tuesday, December 5, 1978, Corley was a vibrant 19-year-old woman working hard while attending Holliston Junior College with the intention of eventually becoming a pediatrician.
 But that night, Corley had just one thing on her mind – getting home.
 She never got home and three days later, her body was found in a ditch on the side of Route 495 not far from where the Bellingham, Milford and Medway city limits converge.
 Almost 40 years later, her family is still trying to find out why.
 “What drives me is what happened to Theresa was a true injustice,” said Corley’s sister, Gerri Houde.
 “It’s senseless, it was senseless what happened to her.”